hoa44/FAQ/readme.md

 functionality was created based on this well written [article.](https://nick-basile.com/blog/post/how-to-build-an-admin-in-laravel-using-tdd) At this time the admin page is simply a place holder page.

 Finally I created a series of additional pages that include the polls users should answer.
-I have included bootstrap navigation buttons to allow users to progress through the poll questions in a logical way, and there is some conditional routing that indicated when a user has reached the end of the polls.
+I have included bootstrap navigation buttons to allow users to progress through the poll questions in a logical way, and there is some conditional routing that indicate when a user has reached the end of the polls.

 Both the poll and admin middleware were created using a test driven approach